 Fuel system lightning protection.

-(a) The design and arrangement of a fuel system must prevent the ignition of fuel vapor within the system by—
+(b) The design and installation of a fuel system must prevent catastrophic fuel vapor ignition due to lightning and its effects, including:

 (1) Direct lightning strikes to areas having a high probability of stroke attachment;

-(b) The design and arrangement of a fuel system must ensure that catastrophic fuel vapor ignition is extremely improbable, taking into account flammability, critical lightning strikes, and failures within the fuel system.
+(c) To comply with paragraph (b) of this section, catastrophic fuel vapor ignition must be extremely improbable, taking into account flammability, critical lightning strikes, and failures within the fuel system.

-(c) To protect design features that prevent catastrophic fuel vapor ignition caused by lightning, the type design must include critical design configuration control limitations (CDCCLs) identifying those features and providing information on how to protect them.
-To ensure the continued effectiveness of those design features, the type design must also include inspection and test procedures, intervals between repetitive inspections and tests, and mandatory replacement times for those design features.
-The applicant must include the information required by this paragraph in the Airworthiness Limitations section of the instructions for continued airworthiness required by §§ 25.1529 and 25.1729.
+(d) To protect design features that prevent catastrophic fuel vapor ignition caused by lightning, the type design must include critical design configuration control limitations (CDCCLs) identifying those features and providing information to protect them.
+To ensure the continued effectiveness of those design features, the type design must also include inspection and test procedures, intervals between repetitive inspections and tests, and mandatory replacement times for those design features used in demonstrating compliance to paragraph (b) of this section.
+The applicant must include the information required by this paragraph in the Airworthiness Limitations section of the Instructions for Continued Airworthiness required by § 25.1529.

-3. Amend § 25.981 by revising the title of the section and paragraphs (a)(3) and (d) to read as follows: End Amendment Part
+3. Amend § 25.981 by revising the section heading and paragraphs (a)(3) and (d) to read as follows: End Amendment Part